sjfke/nonbleedingedge/cheatsheets/powershell.rst

 	PS> Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser # EVIL / BAD

-If you choose **Unrestricted** you have been **Warned** that any PowerShell script, even ones inadvertently or unknowingly downloaded from the Internet will run as you, and with your priviliges.
+If you choose **Unrestricted** you have been **Warned** that any PowerShell script, even ones inadvertently or unknowingly downloaded from the Internet will run as you, and with your privileges.

-For development the following saves getting certificates generated and installed.
+During development the following avoids having certificates installed and updating the signature each time.
 ::

   PS> powershell.exe -noprofile -executionpolicy bypass -file .\script.ps1